wazzy88/Wshaikh/README.md

 - Add our new VM to the Ansible hosts file.
 - Create a new Ansible playbook to use for our new ELK virtual machine.
 - From our Ansible container, add the new VM to Ansible's hosts file.
-   - RUN `nano /etc/ansible/hosts` and put our IP with `ansible_python_interpreter=/usr/bin/python3`
+   - RUN etc/ansible/, then nano into our file.

 ![hosts file editing](https://github.com/wazzy88/Wshaikh/blob/adb47c7a2eed04b4aa4eae5977a3b62d87e93703/Resources/Hostsfile.png)

-- In the below play, representing the header of the YAML file, I defined the title of my playbook based on the playbook's main goal by setting the keyword 'name:' to: "Configure Elk VM with Docker".
-Next, I defined the user account for the SSH connection, by setting the keyword 'remote_user:' to "sysadmin" then activated privilege escalation by setting the keyword 'become:' to "true".
+-  The YAML file, will now configure Elk VM with Docker.
+Setup below:

  The playbook implements the following tasks: